Southern Kaduna: Kwararafa Confederacy

 Kwararafa was most powerful around 1680.
 She launched attacks across Hausaland and when her armies got to the Borno Empire, the king was killed and the capital, Ngazargamu, was destroyed.
 The Jukun dynasty came to power about this time and became Kwararafa’s major ethnic group.
 Internal strife, attacks from invading groups (like the Samba and Tiv), and possibly drought, weakened Kwararafa’s strength.
 Her last king, Adi Matswen (r.
 1780 - 1810), was said to have fled the capital, Uka, to create a new capital at Wase.
 By 1820, the new Jukun dynasty was established in Wukari.
 This became a more religious and less warlike state.

-Ikwue and Okoye-Ugwu (2002) posited that Kwararafa was inhabited by several ethnic groups and due to the mass exit of people in its northern portions, a new capital was established at Apa (Byepi) where power struggles occurred between the Jukun, Idoma and Abakwariga (non-muslim Hausa).
+Abah and Okoye-Ugwu (2002) posited that Kwararafa was inhabited by several ethnic groups and due to the mass exit of people in its northern portions, a new capital was established at Apa (Byepi) where power struggles occurred between the Jukun, Idoma and Abakwariga (non-muslim Hausa).
 The capital was then moved to Kororofa, then to Puje, and then to Wukari (Uka).
 They further argued from the point of view of the ‘’Idoma-Alekwu oral epic’’, that the term Apa may not only refer to the Jukun but to the groups which trace their origins to Apa like the Idoma, Alago, Igbira, and Igala.
 They went further to cite the possibility of the Jukun being a later migrant into the confederacy from the Ogoja and Calabar axis.
 They replaced the Abakwariga in power to become a majority only later on.
 It was cited, too, that Idu, the perceived Idoma patriarch was said to be king of Apa at the period of Jukun entry, which forced Idoma’s later southwestern migration.
 The Jukun, however, have another story to their migration.
 According to C.K.
 Meek, however, the Jukun were said to have migrated from the east, possibly Yemen, alongside the Kanuri and Yoruba peoples.
 By 1250 AD, the Jukun Kwona had settled in the Gongola River basin according to H.R.
 Palmer.